anshB1998/CertiCheck/README.md

 # CertiChain
 A blockchain application to verify the essential documents required by the applicant for an interview process.
 This enhances the transparency and prevents any user from faking his identity.
+The blockchain technology provides immutability and publicly verifiable transactions, these  properties  of  Blockchain  can  be  used  to  generate  the  digital  certificate  which are  anti-counterfeit  and easy to verify.

 Working: